-A compare and contrast essay does more than list what’s similar and what’s different – it builds an argument from those distinctions.
+What’s a compare-and-contrast essay about?
+To cut it, it builds an argument from the distinctions.
 You place two subjects side by side, analyze them across 3-4 clear criteria, and use either a block or point-by-point structure to make your case.
-Whether your instructor calls it a comparison essay or a compare and contrast paper, the goal is the same: find what the differences reveal, then argue something from it.
+Whether your tutor calls it a comparison essay or a compare and contrast paper, the goal is the same: find what the differences reveal, then argue something from it.
+Nothing unbelievably hard.

-Key takeaways
+Key takeaways:

-- Choose your structure before you write: block method for shorter essays, point-by-point for college-level work
+- Choose your structure before you write (block method for shorter essays, point-by-point for college-level work)

-- Build your outline around 3-4 criteria – more than that becomes a list, not an argument
+- Build your outline around 3-4 criteria –(more than that becomes a list, not an argument)

 - Use transition words to connect comparisons, not just place them side by side